 e.)
 Pick up clippers

 f.)
-Pick up dog’s right front paw with left hand while maintaining headlock
+Pick up dog’s right front paw with the left hand while maintaining headlock

 g.)
 Move clippers toward paw